gogovan/flutter-device-searcher/README.md

 - Asynchronous read is done by `readAsStream` method, which returns a Dart `Stream`.
 Listen to stream to receive results.

 ### USB
 - Set interface index and then endpoint number before sending or receiving data.
-Details of these can be found in the UsbResult.
-For details refer to [Android documentation](https://developer.android.com/develop/connectivity/usb)
+Details of these can be found in the `UsbResult`.
 ```
 await usbDevice?.setInterfaceIndex(index);
 await usbDevice?.setEndpointIndex(index);